wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 Instance Command Factory Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One way to solve this quandry is using the "factory method" design pattern: a function that returns a new object every invocation, according to some specification.
+One way to solve this quandary is using the "factory method" design pattern: a function that returns a new object every invocation, according to some specification.
 Using command composition and :ref:`decorators<docs/software/commandbased/convenience-features:Command Decorator Methods>`, a factory method can construct a complex command object with merely a few lines of code.

 For example, a command like the intake-running command is conceptually related to exactly one subsystem: the ``Intake``.
 As such, it makes sense to put a ``runIntakeCommand`` method as an instance method of the ``Intake`` class: